Dhruvv025/BhashaBridge/README.md

-# 🌉 BhashaBridge – Serverless Document Processing with AWS
+# 🌉 BhashaBridge – Serverless Document Translation with AWS

 **BhashaBridge** is a serverless AWS-based application for secure and automated processing of `.docx` documents.
 Users upload files through an **AWS Transfer Family Web Endpoint**, which triggers a **Lambda** function that processes the file and saves the result to a dedicated output S3 bucket.